 4. Additional Features: Evaluate the additional features offered by different policies, such as cash value accumulation, policy loans, and flexible premium payments.
 These features can vary between different types of life insurance policies.

-By carefully considering these factors and seeking guidance from a qualified insurance professional, you can make an informed decision and choose a life insurance policy that meets your specific needs.
+By carefully considering these factors and seeking guidance from a qualified insurance professional, you can make an informed decision and choose a life insurance policy that meets your needs.

 Can I switch between different types of life insurance policies?